 45. The responsibility for determining access and DCAC type for Industry personnel resides with the relevant Defence (ADF/APS) Product, Project, Contract Director/Manager or equivalent.
-This may be delegated to, at a minimum, EO5/APS 3 level.
+This may be delegated to, all Defence APS and ADF personnel.

 46. Where the responsibility of a service provider entity is not with a Defence Product, Project, Control Owner, Contract Director/Manager or nominated equivalent, DCAC sponsorship is as follows: